attilaolah/wasm/README.md

 Scripts to compile libraries to [WebAssembly] using [Bazel].

-To compile fir the local architecture, run:
+To compile for the local architecture, run:

 ```sh
 $ bazel build ...